webmiddle/webmiddle/README.md

 ## Open source ecosystem

-Create your own services and share them with the community as node modules!
+Create your own services and publish them to npm!

 One of the main philosophies of the framework is **reuse**, by creating an ecosystem where general-purpose services and services for specific websites can be published as separate npm modules, to be usable in other projects.

 **NOTE**: If you think that a service / feature is so common and general that it should be in the core, [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!

-## Future improvements

-Here is a list of important features that are still missing and that should be in the core in the future:
-- Proxy support
-- HTTP/OAuth Authentication
-- Redirects management
-- Advanced logging and debugging
-- Easy form submissions
-- Access to queried server headers
-- Delays and timeouts

 ## Contributing